LieberInstitute/spatialDLPFC/code/deploy_app_k09/www/documentation_sce_layer.md

 Spatial domain-level documentation
 ==================================

 This document describes the layer-level portion of the shiny web application made by the  [`spatialLIBD`](https://bioconductor.org/packages/spatialLIBD) Bioconductor package.
 You can either find the documentation about this package through [Bioconductor](https://bioconductor.org/packages/spatialLIBD) or at the [`spatialLIBD` documentation website](http://lieberinstitute.github.io/spatialLIBD).
 Below we explain the options common across tabs and each of the tabs at the layer-level data.
-As explained in the documentation, the layer-level data is the result of pseudo-bulking the spot-level data to compress it, reduce sparsity and power more analyses.
+As explained in the documentation, the layer-level data is the result of pseudo-bulking the spot-level data to compress it, reduce sparsity, and power more analyses.

 ## Slides and videos